uadmin/uadmin/docs/api.rst

         // Call the category model and set the pointer to true m, _ := uadmin.NewModel("category", true)

-        // Fetch the records of the category model uadmin.Get(m.Interface(), "id = ?", 3)
+        // Get the third record in the category model uadmin.Get(m.Interface(), "id = ?", 3)

         // Assign the m.Interface() to the newmodel